 Texas-Style Chili with Hominy was such a great dish to put together.
 It was originally made for me by an energetic and talented foodie friend of mine.
 Naturally, I knew that I had to replicate it for Platter Talk.
-Then, something happened that occurs every now and then in the online food world.
-I was asked to do a guest post for April J. Harris of the 21st Century Housewife.
-I figured that one good turn deserves another and I knew just what I would be making.
+When April invited me to do a guest post, I knew just what I would be making.

-Texas-Style Chili Chili has substance written all over it.
-Any recipe with the names Texas and chili in it has to be substantial.
-This dish definitely fits the bill.
+Any recipe with the names Texas and chili in it has to be substantial and this dish definitely fits the bill.
 While putting this together for my virtual friend April who lives an another continent, I could not help but to be reminded how this very dish was put together for me by my friend Amy who lives just a few miles away.
 Throughout, the concept of food being an inextricable connector of people could not be overlooked or any more evident.

-The rich, deep ancho chilies lend a warm balance to the smokey heat from the chipotle chilies – all serving to tie together a savory slow cooker creation.
+The rich, deep ancho chilies lend a warm balance to the smokey heat from the chipotle chilies – all serving to tie together a savoury slow cooker creation.
 It always amazes me when something this complex in flavor can come out of a slow cooker.
-We’ve made other epic and flavorful dishes from the crock pot; among them, our white chicken chili and more recently an incredibly moist and lose-yourself-within, slow cooker sticky caramel pumpkin cake – just in time for fall and Halloween.
-I hope you will give this recipe a try.
-Then, make it for a friend.
+We’ve made other epic and flavorful dishes from the crock pot; among them, our white chicken chili and more recently an incredibly moist and lose-yourself-within, slow cooker sticky caramel pumpkin cake.
+I hope you will give this recipe a try, and then, make it for a friend.
 Let’s hope the magic of friendship and slow cookers never ends. -Dan

 Texas-Style Chili with Hominy